Welcome to the History Education Research Journal

 About the Journal Sign up to Publishing alerts Calls for Papers Submit

 The History Education Research Journal (HERJ) is for anyone involved in history education research and history educators.
-As the official and owned journal of HEIRNET, an organisation that brings together colleagues from around the world interested in History’s civilising, cultural, educational, moral, social, political and citizenship role, and supported by the Historical Association, HERJ aims to be the leading forum for dissemination of research related to all aspects of history education.
+As the official journal of HEIRNET, an organisation that brings together colleagues from around the world interested in History’s civilising, cultural, educational, moral, social, political and citizenship role, and supported by the Historical Association, HERJ aims to be the leading forum for dissemination of research related to all aspects of history education.

 The journal covers all aspects of history education theory, practice, scholarship, and pure and applied research.
 Articles address contemporary issues, concerns, policies, and practice; drawing upon the full range of research methodologies relating to history education research.
 We welcome submissions and provide an inclusive, fully non-commercial, open access publishing process.
 There is no cost to authors at point of submission or publication, and no cost to readers.
 Articles are published on this site and also accessed via a number of subject specific indexers, repositories, and search databases to maximise readership.
 Learn more about our publishing process, how to submit and sign up to our Publishing Alerts to keep abreast of our calls for papers and new article releases.